xmnboy/xdk-to-cli/README.md

 [Download and install Node.js 4.0][2], or greater, onto your development system, if you do not already have at least that version installed.

-Install the script directly from the NPM public registry by typing:
+Install the script directly from the NPM public registry by typing the following at the command-line:

 * `npm -g install xdk-to-cli`

-Or, install it from a local folder on your dev system:
+Or, install the script from a copy in a local folder on your dev system:

-* [`git clone`][3] or [download a ZIP file][4] of this repo onto your development system (unzip the ZIP file if you chose to "download a ZIP").
+* [`git clone`][3] or [download a ZIP file][4] of this repo onto your development system (extract the ZIP file if you chose to "download a ZIP").

-* Goto the folder containing the downloaded copy of this script (the folder that contains the `package.json` file).
+* Goto the folder containing the downloaded copy of this script (`cd` to the folder that contains the `package.json` file).

-* From that folder, type `npm -g install` to install the script.
+* From that folder, at the command-line, type: `npm -g install`

 Running the Script